grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 ## F-statistic: 1.31e+03 on 1 and 4998 DF,  p-value: <2e-16
 {% endhighlight %}

 Our simple model above assumes that the errors are [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
-We can use one of the many alternate VCOV estimators provided by **sandwich** to adjust these SEs.
-For example, a heteroscedasticity-robust ("HC3") VCOV matrix:
+But we can adjust these SEs by calling one of the many alternate VCOV estimators provided by **sandwich**.
+For example, to get a robust, or heteroscedasticity-consistent ("HC3"), VCOV matrix we'd use:

 {% highlight r %}